idesignpixels/idesignpixels.github.io/_posts/2018-03-17-react-portals.md

 categories: react js es6
 ---

-{% include demo-code-buttons.html %}
+React portals were recently added in version 16, this enables you to render children outside of the parent component.

 > Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.

 [- React Documentation](https://reactjs.org/docs/portals.html)

-Portals enable you to render children outside of the parent component, whats so great about that?
+What's so great about that?
 Well the most common use cases are going to be components that need to be rendered at a top level but also need to retrieve props from nested parents, a good example is a modal.

 So how do you use this new feature? lets render a modal with React portal...

+{% include demo-code-buttons.html %}

 ```html
 <!-- index.html -->